 Beef Stew with Thyme

-Image Description: Juicy beef stew with sprigs of thyme on a vintage, oval plater with an intricate painted blue border in a rustic setting.
+Image Description: Juicy beef stew with sprigs of thyme on a vintage, oval plater with an intricate painted blue border on a rustic farmhouse table.

-Additional Keywords: meat, spoon, herb, plate, wood, sauce, salt and pepper shaker, food, brown, stock food photo, stock food image, stock photography, food photography
+Image Keywords: meat, spoon, herb, plate, distressed wood surface, sauce, salt and pepper shaker, food, brown, stock food photo, moody, dark, somber, farm table, stock food image, stock photography, food photography

-I have one more stock image from this series available:
+I have another image from this series available:

 Recipe Notes: For this beef stew I used a chuck roast, which, in my experience, is much more tender than many other cuts of stew meat.
-The dish is flavored with red wine, a bay leaf, fresh thyme and a little bit of ground cinnamon, which works fantastic in this mix.
+The dish is flavored with red wine, a bay leaf, fresh thyme and a little bit of ground cinnamon, which works great with the beef.

 - vegetable oil to sear the meat